Useful Tips Before Your Wedding

 Make sure there is nothing (not a table) in front of the door you plan to do your entrance.

-Avoid Tall Flowers or High Decoration just in front of you!
-Otherwise you may be hidden by them in some pictures.
-If I need to use a flash , you may have some ugly shadows on your face.
+Avoid Tall Flowers or High Decorations just in front of you!
+Otherwise, they may hide you in some pictures.
+If I need to use a flash, you may have some ugly shadows on your face.

 Regarding the bottles, make sure they don’t hide your face and body from me.
-Make sure not to have any plastic bottle or can.
+Make sure not to have any plastic bottles or cans.

 Lightning of the venue

-If the Dj offers you an option to add lights, I strongly recommend you to take it.
+If the DJ offers you an option to add lights, I strongly recommend you take it.

-Lasers : most of Dj uses lasers (green or red) on the dance floor…well they probably be on the pictures too if you chose this option.
+Lasers: most DJs use lasers (green or red) on the dance floor…well they will probably be on the pictures, too, if you choose this option.

 If you have any color theme for the light, let me know.